2019/20 Woodford Folk Festival

 Hot food needs to be kept and served at 60°C or hotter.
 If you are keeping it warm for someone, put it in the oven at 60°C or at 100°C if that is as low as your oven will go.

 Use the two-hour/four-hour guide below to work out what action you should take to avoid food poisoning if potentially hazardous food is held at temperatures within the danger zone.

 - Keep Bain-maries running at a temperature (approximately 80C) this maintains your food at 60C.

 - Food containing meat, poultry, fish, eggs, dairy products or any potentially hazardous food must be stored at below 5C.

 - Frozen food must be stored at below -15C.

-- Meat and seafood to be kept iced down on trays or in eskies, when waiting to be used in the kitchen.
+- Meat and seafood must be kept iced down on trays or in eskies when waiting to be used in the kitchen.

 Remember: “Keep it hot or keep it cold, or don’t keep it at all.”
 Cooked foods should be stored for no longer than 4 hours.